ChhabiRaman/Hosting-React-App-using-ESP32/Readme.md

 ![webserver](demo.gif)

-[//]: # "These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
-There is no need to format nicely because it shouldn't be seen.
-Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax"
+[//]: # "These are reference links used in the body of this note and get stripped out when the markdown processor does its job."
 [restful-server]: https://github.com/espressif/esp-idf/blob/master/examples/protocols/http_server/restful_server/README.md
 [openeth]: https://github.com/espressif/esp-toolchain-docs/blob/main/qemu/esp32/README.md